US Symbols and Famous Places that are quite Fascinating

 With the initials “U.S”, Uncle Sam is a common national personification of the U.S. federal government or the country in general that, according to legend, came into use during the War of 1812.

 The name is linked to Samuel Wilson, a meat packer from Troy, New York, who supplied barrels of beef to the United States Army during the War of 1812.

 He is portrayed as an older, bearded man dressed in clothes that evoke the U.S. flag.
 While the figure of Uncle Sam represents specifically the government, Columbia represents the United States as a nation.

 National Tree – Oak Tree

-The mighty oak tree was designated as the official national tree of the United States of America in 2004.
-With more than 60 species of oak grow in the United States, it is cherished for its beauty, abundant shade, and top-quality lumber.
+With more than 60 species of oak growing in the United States, it is cherished for its beauty, abundant shade, and top-quality lumber.

 One U.S. senator said: “It is a fine choice to represent our nation’s strength, as it grows from just an acorn into a powerful entity whose many branches continue to strengthen and reach skyward with every passing year.”